 The Alumni Award for Service to Humanity

-How is winning an Ursinus Alumni Award significant for you personally and professionally?
+How is winning an Ursinus Alumni Award significant for you?

-How did Ursinus help instill a desire to serve your community?
+How did Ursinus College instill a desire to serve your community?

 What was your proudest UC moment?

-What advice do you have for current students and alumni who want to address needs in their community?
+What advice do you have to current students and alumni who want to address needs in their community?